PatrickJHess/Imported-Functions/bond_pay_data.md

       \n  ###    semi-annual assumed (2)."))
       freq=int(2)

+# check maturity greater than settlement
+  if maturity<=settlement:
+    raise ValueError("maturity must be greater than the settlement date")

   if coupon==0:
     #Adjust maturity for nonsettlement day and return date and face value
     adjust_maturity=adjust_bond_pay_dates(maturity)